keen/pingpong/README.md

 + url: the fully qualified resource to check
 + frequency: how often to sent the request, in seconds

+Additionally, checks have some optional propertyes:

++ method: GET or POST (defaults to GET)
++ http_username: Username for HTTP authentication
++ http_password: Password for HTTP authentication

 Checks can also have any number of custom properties, which is very useful for grouping & drill-down analysis later.
 Place any custom properties in the `custom` namespace of the check JSON.

 Here's a few example checks with custom properties: